junojoyce685-hue/cisco_packet_tracer_labs/1_password_config/README.md

 Follow the same steps as above in 1. to navigate to Desktop -> Command Line.
 Rest of the steps are identical as well.

+**Add a Banner Message**

+#banner motd "Authorized access only!!!
+You've been warned!!!"

+**NOTE: You can use any delimiter instead of " as long as it doesn't appear int the message, likewise, the message inside can be modified as per your wish**

 **COPY THE RUNNING CONFIG TO NON-VOLATILE MEMORY TO ENSURE PERSISTENCE OF CONFIG AFTER POWER STARTUP**

 #copy running-config startup-config